Enhancing Lives with Adaptive Taekwondo and Music Skills

 Real-Life Examples

-Consider the story of Sarah, a young woman with cerebral palsy.
-After joining an adaptive Taekwondo class, she not only improved her physical abilities but also gained confidence in herself.
-Sarah now participates in competitions, showcasing her skills and inspiring others in her community.
+Consider the story of Chris, anon-verbal man with Autism and Intellectual Disability.
+After joining an adaptive Taekwondo class, he not only improved his physical abilities but also gained confidence in himself and built meaningful frendships with both neurodivergent and divergent students in the club.
+Chris has participated in three formal gradings, showcasing his skills, earning his rank and inspiring others in his community.

 The Role of Music Skills in Personal Development